8.4.2015 | 21:21

 Whether you are purchasing a home as your primary residence or adding an investment property to your portfolio, the need to take precautions and do your due diligence is always necessary.
 In countries like Australia, where a large percentage of homes sold show some type of structural building issue, the importance of being safe cannot be stressed enough.
 After looking over a home and possibly even falling in love with everything about it, highlights a common scenario that lets some people slide in their decisions, allowing emotion to cloud their judgment.
 This is especially when one should be more careful and always get a pre-purchase inspection prior to doing anything drastic.
 Buying a home is a big decision so treat it that way.

 The Importance Of Pre-Purchase Building And Pest Inspections

-A good option is to also add on pest inspection, since this can adversely effect the value if an infestation of any kind is discovered.
-Wood rot and termite presence are particularly damaging so must be handled before anything else.
+A good option is to also add on pest inspection since this can adversely affect the value if an infestation of any kind is discovered.
+Wood rot and the presence of termites are particularly damaging so must be handled before anything else.

 It should be obvious about the value of having a pre-inspection of a home.
 The comprehensive report will allow you to make an informed decision as well as have a great bargaining tool with the seller.
-Don’t purchase a home without one as per advised by TPC Property Services.
+Don’t purchase a home without one!